 They’ve always been rare . . . even in the first-century.
 (Paul only planted about 14 in his life-time.
 And most of them were riddled with problems, just read Paul’s letters.)

 Why are they so rare?
 Three reasons:

 a) The institutional form of church is still very popular because it’s so familiar.
 It’s the kind of “church” depicted in movies, television, magazines, and all media.
 People fear what’s unfamiliar.
 The voices of establishment evangelicalism and mainstream Christianity only promote the institutional form of church and its leadership structure.
 So it will always be popular and accepted unless something cataclysmic happens.
 And I don’t expect that to occur.
 Remember, the Catholic Church is still strongly with us despite the Reformation that occurred 500 years ago.

-b) The institutional form of church is very convenient.
-Ministry is done for you, and there’s a place to drop off the crumb-snatchers.
+b) The institutional form of church is incredibly convenient.
+Ministry is done for you, and there’s a cool place to drop off the crumb-snatchers.
 True organic expressions of the church require everyone’s involvement, devotion, time, energy and ministry.
 Passivity isn’t a commodity like it is in the traditional church.
 Everyone is expected to carry a piece of the ark and take responsibility.
 It’s anything but convenient.
 (Each church has to figure out what to do for the children also.)

 c) Body life is PROFOUNDLY costly.
 I’ve talked about this at length here, so give it a listen.
-Face-to-face community exposes everyone’s flesh, so it’s not an easy ride.
+But face-to-face community exposes everyone’s flesh, so it’s not an easy ride.
 It’s a marriage of glory and gore.
-And that’s where the transformation occurs, that is, if you can learn the cross and not skirt it.
-When it comes to authentic body life, many are called, but few can stand it!
+And that’s where the transformation occurs.
+That is, if you can learn the cross and not skirt it.
+When it comes to authentic body life, many are called, but few can stand it.